nanfang/EasyCacheService/README.md

+# WIP

 # EasyCacheService
-Build a service using the algorithm of 146.
+Build a real service using the algorithm of Leetcode 146.
 LRU Cache